ghfields/rpooler/README.md

 ## Instructions
 1) Boot supported distribtion
 2) run zfs-install.sh
-3) follow normal install process
+3) answer any required questions.
-4) need to confirm zfs disk!
+4) Your done.

 ## Contributions
 Any and all contibutions in any form are encouraged and most welcome.